vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     >
     > **Information**: The supported transport protocols are documented [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-protocols).

-1. Locate the `// INSERT - SendDeviceToCloudMessagesAsync below here` comment.
+1. Locate the `// INSERT - SendDeviceToCloudMessagesAsync below here` comment, and then position the cursor on a blank line below the comment.

 1. To construct the **SendDeviceToCloudMessagesAsync** method, enter the following code: